Financial-Times/origami-website/pages/specification-v1.md

   - Your code will be easier for other teams who use Origami to understand
   - Switching support of your code over to the Origami team will be smoother
-  - Your component or service will be discoverable, appearing in the [Origami Registry](https://registry.origami.ft.com/components)
+  - Your component or service will be discoverable, appearing in the <a href="https://registry.origami.ft.com/components">Origami Registry</a>

 ## Naming

-The name **repository** refers to a collection of files and folders which are stored in version control (such as <a class="o-typography-link--external" href="https://git-scm.com/">Git</a>).
+The name **repository** refers to a collection of files and folders which are stored in version control (such as <a class="o-typography-link--external" href="https://git-scm.com/">Git</a>.

 The name **component** refers to a repository that: